 This brings us to the other half of the phrase, ‘građani’.
 Yes, it can mean ‘citizens’, but in English, ‘citizen’ is usually used, unsurprisingly, to emphasize citizenship in some way.
 You could contrast citizens with non-citizens: tourists, migrants or permanent residents who happen to be around but without citizenship, for example.
 The point in our typical example is not citizenship, but individuality or natural personage as opposed to the legal person of a company.

 Citizens… It reminds me of the dictator in V.S.
 Naipaul‘s A Bend in the River, in whose speeches he repetitively chanted “Citoyens et citoyennes!” as a mesmerizing refrain that contributes to his hold on power.
-The word is just not used that much outside of politics or when dealing specifically with a person’s national status, and certainly not in economics.
+The word is just not used that much outside of politics or when dealing specifically with a person’s national status, and certainly not so much in economics.